d1024choi/ProgressiveQueryRefineNet/README.md

 + **Config Setting** : edit ./config/config.json such that "dataset_dir" correctly locates the directory where your nuScenes dataset is stored.
 In addition, add your targets (e.g., 'vehicle', 'road', 'lane', 'pedestrian') into "target" in ./config/Scratch/data.json.
 For example, if you set "target":["vehicle", "pedestrian"], the model will automatically be configured and trained to predict both 'vehicle' and 'pedestrian'.

 + **Implemenation Environment** : The model is implemented by using Pytorch.
 We share our anaconda environment in the folder 'anaconda_env'.
 We trained our model on a server equipped with 4 NVIDIA GeForce RTX 4090 graphic cards.
-To run the deformable attention of BEVFormer, you need to install CUDA first (the version 11.1 is installed in our server) and then compile dedicated CUDA operators in ./models/ops.
+To run the deformable attention of BEVFormer, you need to install CUDA first (the version 11.1 is installed in our server) and then compile dedicated CUDA operators in ./models/ops as follows.
 ```sh
 $ cd ./models/ops
 $ sh ./make.sh